Networking

 You may think your computer already has an IP address, which it does, but your IP address is usually obtained through your ISP.

 As with conventional addresses, they assist packets or communication in determining where they are supposed to go and where they are supposed to place requests and receive responses.
-Thus, when we discuss IP addresses, we typically refer to three things: the IP addresses themselves, something called the subnet mask, and finally, a gateway.
+Thus, when we discuss IP addresses, we typically refer to three things: the IP addresses, something called the subnet mask, and finally, a gateway.

 Thus, if you’ve ever attempted to configure or enter an IP address into one of your devices, such as your laptops, you’ll have encountered these three items.
 Thus, what do they imply?
 Thus, IP addresses, as we all know, are unique addresses assigned to your system over the network.